kfjahnke/envutil/README.md

 This is mostly useful when processing PTO files. envutil ignores all facets but the specified one - processing is as if they did not exist at all, even if they would otherwise occlude the 'solo' facet.

+## --single FACET           render an image like facet FACET

+This option sounds similar to the previous one, but it affects the output rather than the input: the output will be rendered with the same projection, width, height and hfov as the facet with the given number.
+If facet FACET is oriented, the virtual camera will be oriented in the same way.
+If no other facets 'get in the way', the output should recreate facet FACET - with possibly small differences due to processing.
+This doesn't sound very interesting, but there is one good use I'd like to point out: let's say you have a PTO file and the result from stitching that PTO.
+Now you may want to re-create one of the source images.
+You can do that by combining --single and --solo, like this: pass the PTO file with --pto, then add a 'free' facet with the stitched image via a --facet argument.
+If the PTO file contains x facets, the 'free' facet has facet index x (numbering starts with zero!), now add --solo x to your command line, specifying that only content from facet x (the stitched image) should be taken.
+Finally add --single y, where y is the facet from the PTO file you'd like to recreate.
+The rendering will now produce an image with the metrics of facet y (from the PTO file) filled with the content from the stitched image (passed as 'free' facet).

 ## --mask_for FACET_INDEX   paint this facet white, all others black